recogna-lab/themes/README.md

-# latex
+# Themes

-LaTeX source files for slides and poster presentations.
+Recogna's themed source files for slides and poster presentations.
+Note that we will only provide LaTeX-related files.